Some Low-Cost Android Phones Shipped With Malware Built In - Slashdot

 Apple hasn't had any innovations that make me want to switch back from Android, but that's good to know.

-reluctant fan (Score:4, Insightful)
+reluctant fan (Score:5, Insightful)

 You may get some cheap Android phone that works, but what do you give up?
 You don't even know till it's too late.

-I don't give up anything (Score:3)
+I don't give up anything (Score:4, Insightful)

 Also Apple talks big, but they'll comply with any subpoena they get.
 Androids have the same levels of encryption on $200 phones.
 Yeah, if you go _really_ cheap you get corners cut like this, but you don't have to spend $800 (what my kid's iPhone 8 cost) just to get a modicum of security....